-With Basic Training in Adult Internal Medicine, you will start the minimum six-year training program to become a physician.
+Basic Training in Adult Internal Medicine is the start of the minimum six-year training program to become a Physician.
 This program includes a broad exposure to a comprehensive range of discipline areas that can be further developed during a subsequent Advanced Training program.
 Learning occurs primarily in the workplace, supported and supervised by consultants and peers.

 All our Basic Training Programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
 The Basic Training Curricula Renewal Project may result in the revision of requirements outside of this cycle.
 Changes to the training program that could substantially impact trainees will be implemented following an extended period of notice.
-Please ensure you are following the correct guidelines during your training.
+Make sure that you're following the correct guidelines during your training.

 About the 2019 program requirements

 - current general medical registration with the Medical Board of Australia if undertaking training in Australia, or medical registration with general scope of practice with the Medical Council of New Zealand (MCNZ) if undertaking training in New Zealand

 - an appointment to an appropriate training position at an accredited training hospital or health service where you will carry out your Basic Training